jdelmundo23/music-guesser/README.md

 *Work in Progress*

+*On the Vercel link, Mmst high quality tracks are incompatible with the game due to vercel's request body size limit* *A workaround for this will be implemented soon*

 # Guess The Track

 This web app is a game that allows the user to select an artist on SoundCloud, listen to a random track of theirs, and guess the title of the track.